 All decisions about appropriateness for school remain with the Sixth Form Team and their decisions are final.

-If there is any doubt about items not permitted on the dress code, it is important that you consult with Mrs Bhana beforehand.
+If there is any doubt about items not permitted on the dress code, it is important that you consult with Mrs Bhana or Miss Wood beforehand.
 We require all of our students to fully comply.

 Tracking your progress

 Arbor